rulma/Kickstarter-Anlaysis/README.md

 =(((K2/60)/60)/24)+DATE(1970,1,1)
 ```

-Once we had nice readable dates formatted for every campaign we then wanted to create a pivot table to help us filter and sort the data we wanted to graph.
+Once we had nice readable dates formatted for every campaign it was much easier to conduct our analysis.

 Another issue with out dataset is that we are comparing campaigns from all across the world to one another.
 This can be misleading because of the discrepency asscociated with costs around the globe.
 For example, it would cost you more to launch a new play in New York City when compared to a small town in Mexico.
 Our inability to account for this discrepency may skew our data and conclusions.